 At the 300-level, Art and Revolution in Latin America critically considers the role of art in post-revolutionary Mexico, Cuba, and Nicaragua.
 The course asks “what is revolutionary art?” and “how can artists participate in the re-envisioning of a nation?”
 A new course, Race and Representation in Latin America, examines changing modes of representation and ways of thinking about race in Latin America and the Caribbean, from the colonial period through the modern era.
-Professor Jolly also teaches a seminar, The Artist: a history of an idea.
+Professor Jolly also teaches a 400-level seminar, The Artist: a history of an idea.
 This course allows students to critically examine the field of art history by focusing on our field's protagonist (and anti-hero), “the artist,” as a construct developed between the period of the Renaissance and contemporary times.
 How have our changing ideas of what an artist should be helped shape the very task of being an artist, and how has this served to both obscure and enliven the history of art?
 In 2014 she taught the department's Exhibition Seminar, and worked with students to curate an exhibition of Pre-Columbian art.
 "As They Saw It: The Easby Collection of Pre-Columbian Art" opened at the Handwerker Gallery in Spring 2015.

 - ARTH16000: Art Across Cultures: the Americas